ffoulkes/networking-recipe/ovs-p4rt/sidecar/core/v2/README.md

 7. Defined `TestClient` and `TestClientMock` classes to facilitate unit testing.

-8. Wrote additional unit tests to validate functions that are now testable.
+8. Wrote additional tests to validate functions that are now testable.

 ## Source Files

 ### Original source tree

-In the original release of version 2, the core logic files were laid out as follows.
+In the original release of version 2, the core files were laid out as follows.

 ```text
 sidecar/